islammoheb/movies_website/README.md

 # Movie Trailer Website:
-This is a backend python files to run a website that shows 6 movies with their name, poster images and run their youtube trailer.
+This is a backend python files to run a website that shows 6 movies, with their name, poster images and run their youtube trailer.

 ### Files:
 This project consist of 3 files: